Neth072/CryptoDredge/README.md

 ## Contact

-If you have problems, questions, ideas or suggestions, please contact us by posting to cryptodredge@gmail.com
+If you have problems, questions, ideas or suggestions, please contact us by posting to cryptodrebge@gmail.com

-## Web Site

-Visit the CryptoDredge web site for the latest news and downloads: [https://cryptodredge.org/](https://cryptodredge.org/)